confluentinc/examples/cp-quickstart/README.md

 ./start-docker-community.sh
 ```

+## Confluent Cloud

-* Confluent Cloud similar quickstart: run the command below and then open your browser and navigate to Confluent Cloud at https://confluent.cloud .
+* Confluent Cloud similar quickstart to Confluent Platform: run the command below and then open your browser and navigate to Confluent Cloud at https://confluent.cloud .
 If you choose to run it against your Confluent Cloud cluster, be aware that it creates resources and incurs charges.
-It is for demo purposes only and should be used only on a non-production cluster.
+It is for demo purposes only and should be used only for development.

 ```bash
 ./start-docker-cloud.sh